WSU’s Shockappella ‘shocks’ listeners with unique sound, style

 Shockappella is looking to add new student talent to its team.

-“Anyone can sing,” said Shockappella President Kourtney Kude.
+“Anyone can sing,” said Shockappella President Kourtnee Kude.
 “It’s open for all majors, anyone.”

 What is Shockapella?